 Ms. Rippett has served as Senior Vice President of Supply Chain of First Watch Restaurants, Inc., a wholly-owned subsidiary of the Company, since June 2021.
-Ms. Rippet has also served as vice president of purchasing and distributions of First Watch Restaurants, Inc. from May 2021 to June 2021 and vice president of supply chain from January 2017 to May 2021.
+Ms. Rippet has also served as vice president of purchasing and distributions of First Watch Restaurants, Inc. from January 2017 to June 2021.
 Prior to joining us, she served as the vice president of strategic integration of Benihana, Inc. from October 2014 to October 2016.